BenRamo06/PySpark/Dataproc/Read.md

  If a PVM is beign reclaimed for GCE(Google compute engine), it will slow down, but job won't be stopped, only it will be processed in a VM "permanent"

+**graceful decommissioning**
+To control shutting down a worker after its jobs are completed

 **Auto Scaling**